-Borrowings are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.
+Borrowings are classified as current liabilities unless the Company has right to defer settlement of the liability for at least 12 months after the end of the reporting period.

-Financial liabilities are classified as current liabilities unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the end of the reporting period.
+Financial liabilities are classified as current liabilities unless the Company has right to defer settlement of the liability for at least 12 months after the end of the reporting period.

-(h) Share capital
+(i) Share capital